dev-pods/ai-in-actions/.github/steps/2-step.md

    Getting 500 errors when trying to log in on my phone.
 It works sometimes but not always.
    ```

-1. Create the issue and observe your workflow running in the **Actions** tab.
+1. As you create the issue, you observe your workflow running in the **Actions** tab.
 1. When the workflow completes, you should see a new comment on the issue with the AI Issue analysis.

 <details>